-The following list contains five tools for monitoring websites.
+The following list highlights five tools for monitoring websites.
 Three of the tools are Firefox add-ons, one is a online service and the last a software program for the Windows operating system.
 We encourage readers to add additional tools (should be a free website monitor software, service or add-on) in the comments.

 Check 4 Change

-Check 4 Change is a Firefox add-on.
-It is probably the most basic tools to monitor websites that are reviewed in this article.
-The user can select text on websites and open the Check 4 Change context menu after right-clicking.
-It is there possible to define the interval for monitoring the website changes.
-Website Updates are then displayed in the tab of the website that is being monitored.
+Website Updates are displayed in the tab of the website that is being monitored.
 This outlines one of the biggest weaknesses of this add-on.
 The website has to be open to be monitored by the Firefox add-on.

 A few options are provided by the add-on.
-It is possible to change the intervals and configure several notification options that include playing sounds, popups or bringing the window to the front.
-The add-on is best used for monitoring websites that require authentication.
-It could for example be interesting for monitoring web email accounts.
+It is possible to change the interval and configure several notification options that include playing sounds, popups or bringing the window to the front.

 Update Scanner

-Update Scanner uses a different approach than Check 4 Change.
-The program will automatically monitor the complete website for changes with the option to ignore numbers and minor changes.
 Another benefit of using this website monitor is that the websites that are monitored do not have to be open for it to perform the update checks.

 The interval of the checks for website changes is set to once a day by default.
 This value can be changed to a minimum of every 5 minutes or set to manual scan on the other end of the scale.
-The add-on will place an icon in the Firefox status bar.
-A left-click on that icon will open a sidebar that is displaying all websites that are monitored by the add-on.
-This sidebar contains buttons to perform a manual scan, open one of the monitored websites and to access the preferences of the add-on that allow the user to configure notifications.

-Available are sound and popup notifications.
+Available for selection are sound and popup notifications.

 Site Delta

-The when to scan tab can be used to configure the intervals of the scans.
+The when to scan tab can be used to configure the intervals of scans.
 It is possible to set a specific frequency or let the add-on handle it.
-It seems to use an algorithm that reduces the checks if the website that is monitored is not updated frequently.

 Change Detection